euphort-wind/euphort-wind.github.io/content/post/bulgaria/index.md

     caption: Bulgarian Chushki Burek & Shopska Salad

 ---
 Hej!
 I'm sharing a glimpse of my experience visiting spectacular Bulgaria.
-I was there in the summer of 2023 and summer of 2025.
+I was there in 2023 and 2025.
 Below are some notes on what I tasted, saw and listened to.<br>
 <b>Important:</b> I only share my own experience and recommend the things I personally tried and liked.
 Therefore, everything written below is extremely subjective, and does not cover all the wonderful local features and places ☺️.

 <b>🗺 Places:</b> Sofia, Nessebar, Burgas, Varna, Pomorie, Sveti Vlas, Byala, Obzor, Sozopol.<br>